 Think of the security protocol as a mindset.
-ISO 27001 doesn’t give you a step-by-step guide to protecting assets.
+ISO 27001 doesn't give you a step-by-step guide to protecting assets.
 Instead, it provides you with a framework to apply to any threats or risks you face.
-This means it can be tough to implement at first, but proper training will keep your organisation safe for a long time.
+As such, it can be tough to implement at first.
+With proper training, certification to this standard will keep your organization safe for a long time.

-ISO standards work this way because no single list works for every company — or even every division.
-Your organisation likely has some departments that generate new customer information every day, while others add employee information only once a month.
-Extending protection to both of these on the same schedule would either leave customer information vulnerable for extended periods of time or cause your HR department to continuously perform work it didn’t need.
+ISO standards offer frameworks instead of prescriptions because no single list works for every company — or even every division.
+Your organization likely has some departments that generate new customer information every day, while others add employee information only once a month.
+Extending protection to both of these on the same schedule would either leave customer information vulnerable for extended periods or cause your HR department to continuously perform work it didn't need.

-You don’t get a list, but you do get a mindset.
-You’ll be taught how to approach risk management around the availability of data on your network and how to implement security for it.
-You’ll learn how to perceive threats, find out existing risks and systematically address them.
+You don't get a list — you get a mindset.
+You'll be taught how to approach risk management around the availability of data on your network and how to implement security for it.
+You'll learn how to perceive threats, identify existing risks and systematically address them.

-You can follow the process for the rest of your career and you’ll learn how to expand it beyond departments.
-For example, a solid list would likely focus on your IT department and on protecting data as it enters your systems.
-A framework like ISO 27001 expands protection to new areas such as the legal risks of sharing information so you avoid improper sharing through policy instead of a firewall.
+You can follow the process for the rest of your career, and you'll learn how to expand it beyond departments.
+For comparison, a solid list of rules would likely focus on your IT department and on protecting data as it enters your systems.
+A framework like ISO 27001 expands protection to new areas, such as the legal risks of sharing information so you avoid improper sharing through policy instead of a firewall.

 So What Do You Do With ISO 27001?

 What you need to do with the security standard is become certified.
-Certification — and don’t worry, we’ll help you find the best place to get certified in a later chapter — simply means that an independent organisation will look over your processes to verify that you’ve properly implemented the ISO 27001 standard.
-Once you’re found to be compliant, you’ll get a certification that you can display on your website, marketing materials and elsewhere.
+Certification simply means that an independent organization will look over your processes to verify that you've properly implemented the ISO 27001 standard.
+Once you're found to be compliant, you'll get a certification you can display on your website, marketing materials and elsewhere.

 To give you a thorough understanding of the ISO 27001 standard, let's review some basics about its creation, special requirements for the standard and the fundamentals of the standard itself.
 To start, read the background that you can benefit from right away.